EdgardoArriagada/.zsh-spell-book/README.md

 - You should add your Linux application configurations on _src/configurations_ folder

 - If you want to add temporal (ignored by git) aliases, configurations, functions, variable exports, etc. You can run the _temp_ command and create/edit new files and folders with aliases as you which.
-Once you finish editing, you can restart your terminal or run the `resource` command to see your new temporal magic.
+Once you finish editing, you can restart your terminal to see your new temporal magic.

 - Use the _src/automatic-calls_ folder to add anything you want to be executed and printed to console right after a new terminal is initialized